Internal Family Systems is a type of psychotherapy that focuses on the “parts” that make up your sense of self.

 Other Services Offered with Crossroads Counseling

-IFS therapy isn’t the only service offered by our Phoneix, AZ-based therapy practice.
-Our team is happy to offer a variety of mental health services from our Arcadia, Phoenix, and Scottsdale locations, and across the state via online therapy.
+IFS therapy isn’t the only service offered by our Phoenix, Scottsdale, and AZ-based online therapy practice.
+Our team is happy to offer a variety of mental health services from our Phoenix, and Scottsdale locations, and across the state via online therapy.
 We offer support for children, teens, families, women, and men with both individual therapy and group programs.
 Other services offered include anxiety therapy, treatment for depression, trauma and PTSD, grief and loss, relationship counseling, and premarital counseling.